 In this environment, the reptiles will get a lot of exposure to the sun’s UVB rays during the daytime.

 In captivity, we’re trying to emulate the pet’s natural habitat with our setup.

-This means we should give our bearded dragon as much UVB as it can get.
+This means we should give our bearded dragon as much ultraviolet light as it can get.
 It’ll help your pet absorb calcium and become strong.

 There are many UVB lights out there, but not all of these will work for bearded dragons.

 The first task you need to tackle is finding the correct type of UVB bulbs.
 Compact fluorescent bulbs and mercury vapor bulbs are both suitable sources of UVB light for beardies.